kopiLeft/Galite/README.md

 Galite offers many advantages:
 * Kotlin-based DSL: using Type-Safe builders for building the application components through the simple declaration of the forms, reports or charts in the Dsl.
-* Data from database: it provides you with the feature of connecting forms with databases, building reports and charts, getting queries from different database dialects using [Exposed](https://github.com/JetBrains/Exposed) library.
+* Data from database: it provides you with the feature of connecting forms with databases, building reports and charts, getting queries from different database dialects using [Exposed](https://github.com/JetBrains/Exposed) framework.
 * Strongly typed fields: you have to declare the data types of fields explicitly, which allows to checks the type of data assigned to a field at compile-time.

 ## Contributing